Alexander-Palmer/smallRNA-polymRNA/README.md

 # smallRNA - polysome-seq
 Scripts used to process and analyse small-RNA and polysome sequencing data.
+Annotated using WBcel235.

 ## Dependencies
 * fastQC (v0.11.9)